 Ethical and Professional Standards

-In carrying out their teaching, scholarship, service and public engagement responsibilities, faculty members at Montana State University are expected to:
+In carrying out their teaching, scholarship, service and public engagement responsibilities, faculty members and administrators at Montana State University are expected to:

-Act with honesty, fairness and impartiality.
+Act with honesty, fairness and impartiality, accepting the obligation to exercise critical self-discipline and judgement in using, extending, and transmitting knowledge.

 Treat students, colleagues, staff, and campus community members with dignity, civility and respect, being mindful of the power imbalances inherent in faculty-student and faculty-staff interactions, and maintaining professional boundaries that support students’ learning, personal growth, and academic achievement.